Eileen

 I was diagnosed with chronic lymphocytic leukaemia (CLL) and subsequently placed on Watch and Wait.

 I took it upon myself to see a consultant who specialises in this particular leukaemia subtype – if I were to need treatment, I wanted to give myself the chance of getting the best care.
-The consultant recommended I should have pneumonia and hub vaccine, something I feel wouldn’t have been recommended or requested by my local haemotologist or GP if I had not sought advice from a specialist.
+The consultant recommended I should have pneumonia and Hib vaccine, something I feel wouldn’t have been recommended or requested by my local haematologist or GP if I had not sought advice from a specialist.

 COVID-19 and vaccinations